 The peak of an academic career is becoming a full-fledged professor of electrical engineering.
 This is the logical next step after bagging a doctorate degree and proves your mettle beyond doubt.

-You may choose to lecture at a university or technical college or even become a technical consultant to an organization.
+You may choose to lecture at a university or technical college or even become a technical consultant to an organisation.
 Your paycheck will naturally be larger as well.
 PayScale reports an $84,041 average annual salary for EE Profs in the U.S., with a peak of around $167,609.

 Image licensed by Bigstock.